tthorntone/AdNauseam-Wiki/How-to-whitelist-a-web-site.md

 ### Detailed syntax

+All whitelist directives are matched against the URL address of web pages.

-As of version 0.8.2.0, the whitelisting syntax is as follow:
+As of version 0.8.2.0, the whitelist directive syntax is split into two classes:
+- Plain
+- Complex

+Plain syntax is when using only hostname label(s), which means only the hostname portion of a URL will be taken into account.

+Complex syntax occurs if and only if at least one `/` appears in a whitelist directive.
+Optionally, wildcard `*` can be used with complex directives for more flexibility.

 #### Plain hostname